 Determining the date of the Eid al-Fitr depends on the sighting of the crescent moon (a day after the new moon).
 As such, the process of determining the date of the Eid al-Fitr can only be performed under the cover of night.
 Should the crescent moon not be spotted, Ramadan continues for another day.

-This year, Eid al-Fitr in Oman is expected to be upon us starting from the evening of 12 May and will last until the evening of 13 May 2021.
+This year, Eid al-Fitr in Oman is expected to be upon us starting from the evening of 3 May 2022.

 Eid al-Fitr in Oman